How to Recover Deleted Table Records in SQL Server?

 [Operation] = 'LOP_BEGIN_XACT'

-To recover the deleted SQL table records, we will need to convert LSN values from hexadecimal to decimal form.
-To do so, add ?0x? before the log sequence number as shown in the code below:
+To recover the deleted SQL table records, we need to convert the LSN values from hexadecimal to decimal form.
+To do so, we need to add ‘0x’ before the log sequence number (see the below code).

 --Restoring Full backup with norecovery.